List of The Thundermans characters: Sweet Gam Gam

 Sweet Gam Gam (Marla Gibbs) owns a cookie factory which runs a contest in "Cookie Mistake".
 When Phoebe wins and takes Billy with her, Max and Nora sneak in to steal the cookie.
 Sweet Gam Gam mistakes Phoebe and Billy as the thieves and starts beating them.

 Pageant Contest Host

 Pageant Contest Host (Pat Finn) appears in "Cookie Mistake".

 Professor Meteor

 Professor Meteor (Brian Stepanek) is a supervillain who wants revenge on Hank and Barb for putting him in jail many years ago.
 In "The Thundredth", he wants to launch a meteor to hit the Thundermans house.
 He is stopped by Phoebe and Max.
 However, Super President Kickbutt doesn't count this as their 100th save since they didn't stop him from robbing a restaurant in his civilian form.

-Balfour
+Balfour Colosso

 Balfour (Joey Bragg), also known as The Gamer, is one of the finalists who competes in the Z-Force championships in "The Thunder Games".
-It is later revealed that he is Dr. Colosso's son.
+It is later revealed that he is Dr. Colosso's son through an unknown woman.
 He holds the Thundermans hostage for turning his father into a bunny.
 Balfour is defeated by Phoebe and Max and turned into a bunny as well.

+Although Balfour is missing from The Thundermans Return, he does actually have a part in the movie.
+Unfortunately, the scenes ended up on the cutting room floor due to time constraints, not only resulting in the movie receiving an extended version but also resulting in the character not appearing or getting mentioned in the movie.
+Kira Kosarin mentioned all of this and the fact that she would like to have Balfour returning in The Thundermans franchise if the movie received a sequel or a spin-off.